Skip to main content

 Mission Viejo's Trusted Plumber for 27+ Years

 Mission Viejo is one of the largest master-planned communities in the United States.
-Most of the city was built between the late 1960s and 1980, with later phases extending into the early 1990s.
-That means Mission Viejo's plumbing is now 35–55 years old across the city — and age-related issues are showing up with increasing frequency.
-KCB Plumbing understands the specific challenges of Mission Viejo's housing stock and has been solving them for over 27 years.
+Much of the city was built between the late 1960s and early 1990s, so age-related plumbing issues are increasingly common.
+KCB Plumbing has served Orange County since 1998.

 Neighborhoods we serve:Casta del SolPacific HillsAegean HillsCanyon CrestCordova